About CLC

 Who We Are

 Collaborative Learning Community (CLC) is a secular, inclusive homeschool cooperative serving families across Hampton Roads, Virginia.
-We were founded in 2024 by a small group of caregivers who were ready to stop waiting and start building the space our learners needed — a space built on safety, authenticity, and shared belonging.
+We were founded in 2024 by a small group of caregivers who were ready to start building the space our learners needed — a space built on safety, authenticity, and shared belonging.

 Who We Serve